-As a wholly owned subsidiary of Impax, the Firm relies on the Impax Enterprise Risk Management Framework which facilitates consistent risk management across the Group and each regulated subsidiary, including the Firm.
-The approach to risk management incorporates the '3 Lines of Defence' model to ensure clarity of ownership of and responsibility for risk management.
+As a wholly-owned subsidiary of Impax, the Firm relies on Impax's Risk Management Framework which facilitates consistent risk management across the Group and each regulated subsidiary, including the Firm.
+The approach to risk management incorporates the '3 Lines model' to ensure clarity of ownership of and responsibility for risk management.

-Accountability for identifying, measuring, reporting, managing and mitigating relevant risk sits primarily with the 'first line', with second line (Risk and Compliance) providing independent challenge, oversight and advice and assurance on risk management.
-The second line risk team maintains the Enterprise Risk Management Framework.
+Accountability for identifying, measuring, reporting, managing and mitigating relevant risk sits primarily with the 'first line', with the second line (Risk and Compliance) providing independent challenge, oversight and advice and assurance on risk management.
+The second line risk team maintains the Risk Management Framework.
 Second line Risk and Compliance attend each Board meeting of the Firm.
 Independent assurance on the activities of the first and second lines, is provided by internal audit (third line).
+The Firm does not have an internal audit function.
+Impax has appointed Grant Thornton to provide internal audit services in respect of the group, including the Firm.

-3.1 Enterprise Risk Management Framework
+3.1 Risk Management Framework